asdgtenorio/awdl_wifi_scripts/README.md

-See https://www.meter.com/mac-osx-awdl-psa for more context.
-This script will disable AWDL (Apple Wireless Direct Link) in order to improve WiFi connectivity for Apple M1/M2 MacBooks.
+This script will disable AWDL (Apple Wireless Direct Link) in order to improve WiFi connectivity for Apple M1/M2/M3 MacBooks.

 # Usage